 Clearly, we would like to minimize only the first term, while minimizing the second one (reliability) is detrimental.
 Unfortunately, we are minimizing both!

-Another way to see the overfitting problem is that the empirical risk provides a biased estimate of the true risk when it is computed with the same sample used to train our models (in special cases the bias can be derived analytically).
+Another way to see the overfitting problem is that the empirical risk provides a biased estimate of the true risk when it is computed with the same sample used to train our models.

 Important: when the predictive model is a linear regression model and the loss function is the squared error, then naive empirical risk minimization is the same as OLS (ordinary least squares) estimation.
-This is one of the special cases in which the bias of the empirical risk can be derived analytically.
+In this case the bias of the empirical risk can be derived analytically.